SaySaeqo/python-cprofile/README.md

 ### python-cprofile.profileCode
 Runs shell command for executing cProfile python module for current file and generates profile output that can be parsed later
 ### python-cprofile.addInlineHints
-Runs autamically after opening new file to add inline hints (trigger it manually for error messages if something go wrong on your side)
+Runs automatically after opening new file to add inline hints (trigger it manually for error messages if something go wrong on your side)

 ![inline-hints](images/inline-hints.png)